Neneh Cherry: The Cherry Thing

 In March 2011, Cherry collaborated with the experimental jazz group The Thing, to release the record The Cherry Thing.
 The Thing is a Norwegian/Swedish jazz trio, consisting of Mats Gustafsson (saxophones), Ingebrigt Håker Flaten (double bass), and Paal Nilssen-Love (drums).
 The Thing took their name from the third track on stepfather Don Cherry's album Where Is Brooklyn?.
 The album The Cherry Thing was released in June 2012 and was recorded at Harder Sound Studios in London, England and Atlantis Studios in Stockholm, Sweden.

 During a 1 June 2012 interview with Kirsty Lang, broadcast as part of the BBC Radio 4's Front Row daily podcast, Cherry discussed the jazz-inspired album, saying that The Thing were inspired by Cherry's stepfather's work, but that the band makes this inspiration their own.
 "I think that we're taking it on, to another place.
 I think that's really important," Cherry said.
 One of the songs from the album, "Golden Heart", was written by Don Cherry; Christer Bothén, a musician who played with Don Cherry, was invited to play on the album, and brought the song to their attention.

-The album includes tracks originally performed by an eclectic mix of artists, including hip-hop artist MF Doom, Martina Topley-Bird Suicide, and The Stooges'.
+The album includes tracks originally performed by an eclectic mix of artists, including hip-hop artist MF Doom, Martina Topley-Bird Suicide, and The Stooges.
 Most of the tracks were recorded together live.

 Other music projects

 Although Cherry has released only a handful of albums, she has frequently collaborated with other artists.

+In 1987, she was featured on the song "Slow Train to Dawn" by The The, in a duet with Matt Johnson.
+She also appeared in the music video.

 In 2005, she collaborated with Gorillaz on the track "Kids with Guns" from the album Demon Days.